 #1.
 Lough Key Forest and Activity Park, Roscommon

 Located in Boyle, Co.
 Roscommon and set in the grounds of the old King-Harman Estate on the shores of island studded Lough Key, the Lough Key Forest & Activity Park, offers hours of entertainment for all the family.

-Be guided back in time through 19th Century tunnels and stroll Ireland’s only Tree Canopy trail on the Lough Key Experience.
+Be guided back in time through 19th Century tunnels and stroll the Tree Canopy trail on the Lough Key Experience.
 Take a well-earned break and enjoy the vista of Lough Key in the Lakeside Café.

 You can even stay over in the landscaped Caravan and Campsite but be sure to book ahead as it gets very busy during popular times.
 And bring swimsuits if the weather is warm to take a dip in the Lough too if you’re brave enough!

 - Woodland Segway offering fun glides and historical tours.

 - Electric Bike trails with traditional and electric bikes.

 - Lough Key boat tours.

 Located in the heart of the breathtaking Delphi Valley near Leenane in Connemara, Delphi Resort is one of Ireland’s leading family holiday destinations – be prepared for fun, adventure and creating unforgettable memories on your family adventure at Delphi Resort.